Anup-SoftwareDev/FinalProjReadMe/README.md

 ### Target audience

-This app will be aimed at people who have different age and background but only want to have healthy lifestyle and closer social relationship with others by attending regular sports and physical activities.
+This app will be aimed for anybody from any backround above the age of 18 who would love to participate in sport for a healthy lifestyle and closer social interaction with other peopele that share the same interests.

 ### Tech stack